dvbakh/nlp_proj/README.md

+# What is it?
-It is a corpus of texts by the Strugatsky brothers, which implements a search for words and/or parts of speech in all possible combinations.
-Everything is described in more detail in the notebook.
+It is an individual project at the end of the second year of study.
+The goal is to write a demo application, which is a corpus of texts by the Strugatsky brothers, and implement in it the function of searching by word, by part of speech, or both at the same time.
+It is possible to search from one to three words in a row.
+Everything is described in more detail in the [notebook](https://github.com/dvbakh/nlp_project/blob/main/project_nlp_final.ipynb).